We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 - How flexible is the subscription?
 Is it easy to cancel at any time?

 Meal delivery services vary, and it is worth considering the benefits of different options.
 A person might prefer prepared meals or meal kits, which include recipes and ingredients to prepare and cook at home.

 A person might instead prefer to have meal kit deliveries each week.
 These kits contain pre proportioned ingredients and simple, quick recipes that they can modify.

-Anyone with questions about what to include in their diet might benefit from working with a registered dietitian.
-They can help design a customized diety that may improve athletic performance and help with safe weight gain or loss.
+Anyone with questions about what to include in their diet might benefit from consulting with a registered dietitian.
+These health professionals can help design a customized diet that may improve athletic performance and help with safe weight gain or loss.

-A bodybuilder should be sure to find a registered dietitian who specializes in this area or is otherwise well-versed in a bodybuilder’s daily dietary requirements.
+A bodybuilder should find a registered dietitian who specializes in this area or is familiar with a bodybuilder’s daily dietary requirements.

-Bodybuilding is a unique sport that has its own set of challenges.
-Bodybuilders are not assessed on their physical performance but on the symmetry, muscularity, and definition of their bodies.
+Bodybuilding is a unique sport with its own set of challenges.
+Bodybuilders do not undergo assessment on their physical performance but on the symmetry, muscularity, and definition of their bodies.

 The three phases of bodybuilding include: